PsychicSnailStudios/metronome/README.md

 * get a proper name XD
 * add custom song support
 * add custom sounds support
-* update UI to look better on desktop and phone
 * deploy to Windows and Mac